Foundation in Sounds™

 Lesson 12: /b/ and /p/

-Question: How come all the sounds from the alphabet are not included?
+Question: Why aren't all the sounds from the alphabet included?

 Answer: Our main goal in developing the Foundation in Sounds™ Program was to improve auditory discrimination, auditory memory size, and auditory sequencing so that students would have the necessary skills to move into the Barton Reading & Spelling System; therefore, we only included the sounds that were on the Barton Student Screening.
 The sounds that are not included are H, QU, W, X, Y, and Z.